astral123457/SolanaDevMinecraft/README.md

 # https://faucet.solana.com/ to have SOL airdropped # INSS DEV SOLANA

-because it is public, there is no need to identify yourself, just do the work of putting your wallet in every 8 hours every day, they will know if your wallet has already been received
+because it is public, there is no need to identify yourself, just do the work of putting your wallet in every 8 hours every day, they will know if your wallet has already been received ?
+# INSS = Institutional Network Solana Secret...

     solana balance